-Casual exposure to those with COVID-19, such as walking by a person or being in the same room, is considered low risk for exposure by the CDC.
+Casual exposure to those with COVID-19, such as walking by a person, is considered low risk for exposure by the CDC.
 It’s nevertheless a good policy to clean and disinfect “high touch” surfaces at least once a day and encourage all employees to stay home when sick, cover coughs and sneezes and wash hands frequently.

 Serology (antibody) tests are available with many local providers now.
 Public Health recommends you check with your provider (rather than a pop-up site) as they are most likely to have the FDA-approved tests.
 FDA approval is one indicator of test reliability.